Men (2022 film): Box office

-Men grossed $7.6 million in the United States and Canada, and $3.6 million in other territories for a worldwide total of $11.2 million, plus $436,094 with home video sales.
+Men grossed $7.6 million in the United States and Canada, and $3.6 million in other territories for a worldwide total of $11.2 million.

 In North America, the film was released alongside Downton Abbey: A New Era in 2,212 theaters.
 It made $3.3 million in its opening weekend, finishing fifth at the box office.
 It then earned $1.2 million in its second weekend, finishing ninth, before dropping out of the box office top ten in its third weekend.